MEF-GIT/MEF-LSO-Cantata-SDK/README.md

 ## Overview

 This repository contains the MEF LSO Cantata SDK.
-It includes API definitions for the following functional areas to support Subscriber Ethernet Products (EPL) leveraging the corresponding Sonata API specifications:
+It includes API definitions for the following functional areas to support Subscriber Ethernet Products (EPL) leveraging the corresponding LSO Sonata API specifications:

 - Product Order